chromaui/chromatic-cli/README.md

 ### Building and running locally

+This project uses `yarn 4`.
+If you have `yarn 1` installed globally, it is recommended that you run `corepack enable` so that the version of yarn set in `packageManager` in `package.json` is used for this project.
+You may have to install `corepack`, [see the installation instructions](https://yarnpkg.com/corepack#installation) for more information.

+1. Ensure `yarn -v` shows that you're using `yarn 4` for the project
-1. Ensure all dependencies are installed with `yarn install`
+2. Install all dependencies with `yarn install`
-2. Build + watch the code locally: `yarn dev`
+3. Build + watch the code locally: `yarn dev`
-3. Run a build of all the CLI's stories against a Chromatic project: `yarn chromatic -t <token>`.
+4. Run a build of all the CLI's stories against a Chromatic project: `yarn chromatic -t <token>`.

 #### Running against staging